adfresca/sdk-unity/README.eng.md

 ```
 In this case, you should create custom url like myapp://com.adfresca.push?item=abc in your Push Notification Campaign.

 Then, you should implement PushProxyActivity class.
-This class is a simple proxy-style activity which only handle url form Android OS and then quit itself.
+This class is a simple proxy-style activity which only handles url form Android OS and then quits itself.
-However, there is a exceptional situation when notification is received and your application is not running.
-In that case, you can't handle custom url in the game engine, so you should manually start an application and pass urls as parameters as below.
+However, there is a exceptional situation when a notification is received and your application is not running.
+In that case, you can't handle custom url in the game engine, so you should manually start your game and pass url to MainActivity as below.

 ```java
 public class PushProxyActivity extends Activity {